Statewide Comprehensive Prevention Training

 Who are not supported to attend by their organization financially.

-Registration Waiver: For this training, we are able to provide a registration waiver for a select number of attendees.
-This is for those that, for whatever reason, are unable to cover the cost of the training at any sliding scale level.
-Please email taskforce@oregonsatf.org for the waiver application.
+For this training, we are able to provide a registration waiver for a select number of attendees.
+This is for attendees employed by a nonprofit that, for whatever reason, are unable to cover the cost of the training at any sliding scale level.
+To apply for a registration fee waiver, please click the button below.

 INTERESTED IN SPONSORING THIS TRAINING?
 We are deeply grateful to all of our sponsors that make this and other opportunities available to people around Oregon.
 Learn more about sponsorship opportunities by viewing our sponsorship packet!